tangentsoft/pidp8i/README.md

 to create these OS images wipes out the SSH host keys generated here on our build system, else everyone's PiDP-8/I would have the same host keys, which would be a massive security hole.
-Unfortunately, the Raspbian `sshd` service is not smart enough to regenerate these keys if they are missing on boot, so you need to do this once by hand:
+Unfortunately, the `sshd` service on Raspberry Pi OS is not smart enough to regenerate these keys if they are missing on boot, so you need to do this once by hand:

     $ sudo dpkg-reconfigure openssh-server